The glamping craze is sweeping across America as of late.

 A: A portmanteau of glamorous and camping, glamping is simply a more luxurious form of camping that most often involves a larger tent, more comfortable furnishings, and additional amenities close at hand.

 A: Glamping tents are seriously sturdy and spacious.
 They are built with heavy-duty materials like canvas for increased weatherproofing and have a sturdy wood or concrete floor.
-The downside is that they’re far less portable than camping tents.
-On the other hand, a camping tent is lightweight and portable but much smaller and less luxurious than their glamping counterparts.
+The downside is that they`re far less portable than camping tents.
+On the other hand, a camping tent is lightweight and portable but much smaller and less luxurious than its glamping counterparts.

 Taking the time to find the best luxury tent pays off big time.
 It will make a huge difference to your overall enjoyment of your glamping trip.